 Running alongside Indigo Creek, a settlement of what would come to be known as Barnawartha was formed in the early 1840s.
 The name is derived from an Aboriginal word, variously recorded as meaning ‘tall rushes’ or ‘parting of the storms’.
 East of the hilly, forested township of Chiltern and north towards the Murray River, Barnawartha had extensive open land suitable for grazing and cultivation .
 Cereals, fodder, potatoes and dairy goods were the primary produce until a successful vineyard was planted in 1858.
 Wine would win out over potatoes, and the region established itself as a land of vineyards.

-Barnawartha’s history is littered with much of the same elements of its neighbours – a much-hyped but short-lived gold rush, the establishment of schools, churches and a sawmill.
-There is also a link to Ned Kelly; the original Bogong Winery was established by Gustav and William Baumgarten, but only after William served prison time for supplying Ned Kelly with horses.
+Unlike many other towns in the north east, Barnawartha wasn’t known for its gold.
+However, its rich pastoral land supplied the miners nearby, and in this way Barnawartha supported the goldrush.
+The town also has a link to Ned Kelly; the original Bogong Winery was established by Gustav and William Baumgarten, but only after William served prison time for supplying Ned Kelly with horses.

 North East Water

 Kiewa Murray Water Region Water Authority became responsible for Barnawartha’s water supply and sewerage services when the Authority was constituted on 1 December 1994.
 During its second year of operation, the Authority provided water to a population of 510 and wastewater services to a population of 110.

 Barnawartha’s supply was untreated and was sourced from two bores, with an additional back up bore also available.
 Water was fed to a roofed service basin, before being provided to the Barnawartha reticulation.

 A new disinfection plant for Barnawartha was completed in November 1999.
 This allowed the water supply to be chlorinated, which brought Barnawartha’s water in line with the World Health Organisation Guidelines.

 Barnawartha is connected to the Murray System